sowcow/make-parallel-text/README.md

 # Make Parallel Text

 Make html/ebook containing parallel text from two translations of the same text, or translation to original.
-It aligns sentences on semantical similarity.
+It aligns sentences based on semantical similarity.
-Languges used need to be supported by underlying model, it supports 10+ modern languages.
+Languages used need to be supported by the underlying model, which supports 10+ modern languages.

 Languages of two texts can be different, so the main use case now is language learning material generation.
 Somewhat stretch of an idea is to align more poetic translation of a text with more verbose one for comparison.